Micropithecus: Further finds

 In 1989, a second species was attributed to the genus Micropithecus, Micropithecus leakeyorum.
 These are finds from the Maboko Main excavation site on Maboko Island in Lake Victoria, Kenya, dating from 16 to 15 million years ago.
 This species was placed in the genus Micropithecus based on several mandibular fragments with preserved large molars and on the basis of the characteristics of these teeth, but at the same time it was distinguished from the type species because of the spatial and temporal distance.

-In 2021, as part of a revision of the small-bodied anthropoids from Kenyan sites, some finds placed since 1982 with Micropithecus clarki were separated from them as Micropithecus chamtwaraensis; the epithet, chamtwaraensis, refers to the name of the Chamtwara Formation in the area of 'Site 34' near the locality of Koru.
+In 2021, as part of a revision of the small-bodied anthropoids from Kenyan sites, some finds placed since 1982 with Micropithecus clarki were separated from them as Micropithecus chamtwaraensis; the epithet, chamtwaraensis, refers to the name of the Chamtwara Formation (see List of fossiliferous stratigraphic units in Kenya) in the area of 'Site 34' near the locality of Koru.
 The holotype is a largely preserved dentate mandible (archive number KNM CA 380).